Understanding the Basics

 Obtaining your required certification from the Office of Short-Term Rentals

 Once you have obtained your business registration certificate from the Treasurer & Tax Collector (see above) you will also need to be certified by the Office of Short-Term Rentals.
-This step requires an in-person appointment to take in your application that usually takes no more than 15 minutes.
-You can also stop by during our walk-in periods (see below).
+This step requires an in-person appointment to submit your application.

-Make an appointment with the Office of Short-Term Rentals to meet with staff and submit your application.
 Applications must be filed in person by the permanent resident whose name will appear on the certificate.
-Applications may not be filed by representatives or agents.
-Drop-ins or dropped off applications will not be accepted, except during walk-in hours noted below.
-Click here to schedule your appointment online.
+Applications may not be filed by a representative or agent.

-If you are having trouble scheduling an appointment or have further questions, please contact us at firstname.lastname@example.org, or at (415) 575-9179.
+If you are having trouble scheduling an appointment or have further questions, please contact us at firstname.lastname@example.org or (415) 575-9179.

 If you prefer, you can also visit us during our walk-in hours to submit an application or ask general questions about the rules of the program:

 - Every Wednesday afternoon, 1:00 PM - 4:00 PM at 1660 Mission Street, 5th Floor (Department of Building Inspection offices, Station 39).

 - First Monday of every month, 5:30PM - 7:30PM, at 1650 Mission Street, 4th Floor (Planning Department offices).